aiw3ndil/tru3n0/about.markdown

 permalink: /about/
 ---

 Hi!
-I am tru3n0 a Ruby Backend Developer based on Spain.
+I am tru3n0 a Ruby Backend Developer based on Finland.

 I've been programming since childhood, I started with Turbo Pascal at the age of eleven.
 I was a video game addict at that time and I tried a lot of times to finish a video game